- 1- Cuban Men Wink

-Take with you all the hygienic products that you think you may need during the trip.
+One of the important things female travellers should know about Cuba when planning their trip is – take all the hygienic and cosmetic products you might need.
 They can be bought in Cuba but it is difficult to find and are expensive.

 5 – Be Prepared for the Humidity

-The cosmetics that will take with you must be adapted for very humid conditions and with a sun protection.
-Even during the winter months, the sun at noon is shining strongly and obliquely, and the air is with average humidity 75%.
+The cosmetics that will take with you must be adapted for very humid conditions and with sun protection.
+Even during the winter months, the sun at noon is shining strongly and obliquely, and the air is with an average humidity of 75%.

 6 – Where to Buy Coffee in Cuba